-You can apply for non-parent carer child support if all of these things are true:
+You can apply for non-parent carer child support if both of the following apply:

 - you care for the child for at least 128 nights a year

-- you aren’t the partner of either of the child’s parents
+- you aren’t the partner of either parent of the child.

-You can also apply if the people you’re asking for child support from are:
+You can apply if the people you’re seeking child support from are:

 - living in Australia or a reciprocating jurisdiction on the day you apply.